 Often, industry leaders will be happy to provide some insights on topics that they know about, as long as you credit them and give a link back to their website.
 You can also ask leaders and experts to write a guest post for you

-This industry leaders will give you some promotion, a backlink, maybe some social media mentions.
+These industry leaders will give you some promotion, a backlink, maybe some social media mentions.
 You get a bunch of content written for you.
-This is one of the most common way used by large companies to find new blog post topics.
+This is one of the most common ways used by large companies to find new blog post topics.

 You can take this practice to the next level, combine dozens of tips or insights from industry leaders into a single article.
-This also has the added bonus of giving all the contributors the incentive to share it with their own audiences.back to menu ↑
+This also has the bonus of giving all the contributors the incentive to share it with their audiences.

 25. Talk to Your Customer Support Team

 The only people who might have nearly as much insight into your customers’ problems as the customers themselves are your sales team.